Lausanne 4: verslagen van lezingen, en tekst van de Seoul Statement

 Seoul Statement

 De organisatie schrijft hierover: “De Verklaring van Seoul staat niet op zichzelf.
 Het is belangrijk omdat het voortbouwt op een verbazingwekkend fundament van het Lausanne Covenant, het Manila Manifest en de Cape Town Commitment.
 Samen staan ze als hedendaagse weerspiegelingen van Bijbelse overtuigingen en waarden.
 De Seoul Statement gaat in op hedendaagse lacunes die de Theology Working Group noodzakelijk achtte om aan te pakken met het oog op het versterken en aanscherpen van de wereldwijde missie van vandaag.
 De verklaring is beschikbaar in het Engels, Chinees, Portugees, Spaans, Russisch, Frans en Koreaans.”
 De Seoul Statement is hier te vinden in het Engels.
 Een mini-dossier op de website van de NZR biedt achtergrondinformatie over de identiteit van de Lausanne-beweging, de drie voorgaande congressen en het proces rondom Lausanne-4 in Seoul.
+Toespraken van het vierde congres zijn op de site van Lausanne te vinden en te downloaden onder de naam Accelerate.

-De conferentie wordt op locatie gevolgd door een groep deelnemers uit Nederland, en een andere groep volgt in Nederland het virtuele programma.
+De conferentie is op locatie gevolgd door een groep deelnemers uit Nederland, en een andere groep volgt in Nederland het virtuele programma.
 Blogs uit Seoul zijn te lezen op lausanne4.nl.
 Verslagen in het Engels van de lezingen in het virtuele programma worden tijdens de conferentie hieronder geplaatst (het gaat niet om een woordelijke weergave).

 Lausanne 4, impressies van dag 1